 Reinventing Community College To Reach Millions Of Workers — Online

-The workforce is changing dramatically and there's a widespread recognition that new skills — and new ways of teaching adults those skills — are needed and needed fast.
+The workforce is changing dramatically, and there's a widespread recognition that new skills — and new ways of teaching adults those skills — are needed and needed fast.
 In California, the state's 114 community colleges are facing the challenge of offering the credentials, classes and training that will help workers choose a career or adapt to a new one.

 The system right now can't serve all of these workers.
 But there's a new idea that could come to the rescue: Create a new, online community college for people in the workforce who've been shut out of higher education.

 It's the brainchild of Eloy Ortiz Oakley.
 He's a product of California's community college system — and now its chancellor.
-He says it's a system that urgently needs to re-think how it delivers the courses students need, when and where they need them.
+He says it's a system that urgently needs to rethink how it delivers the courses students need, when and where they need them.

 It's a fascinating idea, yet one that faces hurdles — not the least of which is the cost to get this new system up and running.
 Gov. Jerry Brown loves Oakley's idea and has proposed $100 million in startup funding in his budget, which state legislators have yet to approve.